8 Surprising Facts About Skin Cancer

 - Evolving: The mole is changing in size, shape, or color.

-But melanomas may also look like a sore or pimple that doesn’t heal.
-They may itch, ooze, bleed or hurt, the American Cancer Society points out.
-These same skin cancer symptoms may also be signs of basal or squamous cell skin cancers.
+But melanomas also may look like sores or pimples that don’t heal.
+They may itch, ooze, bleed, or hurt, according to the American Cancer Society.
+These same skin cancer symptoms also may be signs of basal or squamous cell skin cancers.

 There is no good type of skin cancer